I don’t think it’s a secret that I really like trays. I have them in just about every room, and I keep collecting more.

 1. Start by taping your tray.

-I wanted to keep the edge of each of my trays silver so it would contrast with the chalkboard black paint in the center.
+I wanted to keep the edge of each of my trays silver so it would contrast with the black chalkboard paint in the center.

 Chalkboard paint is fun.
 But you know what’s not fun?
 Taping on a curve!
+(Update: I’ve since found this tape that is peeeeerfect for taping on a curve!)

 It’s okay, it’s worth it for a pretty piece, right?!